 Next-generation clients present an exciting opportunity for advisors.
 And by taking steps to establish these relationships today, your firm will be better positioned as the $60 trillion wealth transfer from Baby Boomers to Gen X/Y draws near.

-For more ideas on how to establish a connection with your clients’ children, download eMoney’s eBook, The Advisor’s Guide to Building Financial Planning Relationships Across Generations.
+For more ideas on multi-generational wealth planning, download our recent eBook, The Advisor’s Guide to Building Financial Planning Relationships Across Generations.

 1. Cerulli Associates.
 “Engagement: Not Your Father’s Advisor.”
 The Cerulli Edge U.S. Retail Investor Edition 2Q (15)2019.

 2. InvestmentNews.
 “The Great Wealth Transfer Is Coming, Putting Advisers at Risk,” July 2015. www.investmentnews.com.
 Accessed August 2021.

 3. Practical Perspectives.
 “The Changing Role of Financial Advisors” Q3 2018.